+Figure 3.
+Fire event DSSrun2_grid

+WebDSS will be used to run a simulation of the evacuation of the selected population in the SurfCoast Shire region using the road network in the SurfCoast Shire and a chosen ignition time for the fire event.
+The first simulation will use the fire event Aireysinlet_evac_test.

 Running the WebDSS application

 To run WebDSS:

 Make sure all the preliminary requirements for running the DSS have been completed.
-Please refer to  5 Appendix A: Sample Job File describes the contents of a WebDSS simulation job file.

-6 Appendix B: Viewer Controls describes the functions of the controls displayed in the WebDSS main window.

-7 Appendix C: Menus and Dialogs describes the contents of the menus and dialogs presented by WebDSS.

-8 Appendix D: Scenario Settings describes the contents of the Scenario Settings panel.

-9 Appendix E: Map and Layer Settings describes the contents of the Map & Layer Settings panel.

-10 Appendix G: Outputs Panel describes the contents of the Outputs panel.

-11 Appendix F: Output Metrics describes the values collected for the metrics presented in the Outputs panel.

-Installation for a discussion of the preliminary requirements for running WebDSS.
+Please refer to 2 Installation for a discussion of the preliminary requirements for running WebDSS.

 In your browser, enter the URL dss.indraweb.io.
-The login window for WebDSS will appear as shown in Figure 2.
+The login window for WebDSS will appear as shown in Figure 4.